DEI Training Topics: 5 Conversations Your Workforce Should Have - Senior Executive

 “All employees go through unconscious bias training,” says Robin Lykins, chief people officer at a deep linking mobile platform Branch.
 “It is based on the experience of Nobel Prize-winning author, Daniel Kahneman.”

 “It’s super important for organizations and leaders to understand that this is a first step in a many-step journey,” says Gianna Driver, chief human resources officer at software company Exabeam.
-In this way, Driver hopes that training will allow for employees to have conversations that are grounded in the same vocabulary and understanding of one another.
+In this way, Driver hopes that training will allow employees to have conversations that are grounded in the same vocabulary and understanding of one another.
 She views this as necessary when discussing everything from performance management to promotions or hiring, as Exabeam aspires to approach all of these areas through the lens of being more diverse and inclusive.

-2. Inclusive Communication
+3. Inclusive Language and Communication

 Sometimes called inclusive language training, inclusive communication sessions deconstruct how words may unknowingly alienate certain groups while prioritizing others.
 Inclusive communication helps your team use language rooted in belonging.